 For the next several decades, South Station was the busiest terminal in the country, serving nearly 40 million passengers a year.
 The train shed was demolished and rebuilt in 1930 in a $2.5 million renovation.
 Over the years, open tracks were walled in from the street and terrazzo floors were added in modernizing the station.
 Other additions included a new restaurant, ticket office, movie theater and parking garage.

-A group of concerned citizens, outraged at the loss of this landmark, succeeded in listing South Station on the National Register of Historical Places in 1975.
-Demolition was halted while the headhouse and a portion of the waiting room remained intact.
+A group of concerned citizens, outraged at the pending loss of this landmark, succeeded in listing South Station on the National Register of Historic Places in 1975.
+Demolition was halted while the headhouse and a portion of the waiting room still remained intact.
 BRA sold South Station to the Massachusetts Bay Transportation Authority (MBTA) in 1978 for $6.1 million, and by 1984, MBTA had begun to restore the station, at a cost of $195 million.
 Funding was provided by a combination of monies from the MBTA, Amtrak, Federal Railroad Administration, Urban Mass Transit Authority, Equity Office Properties and private development corporations.

 South Station is now the second busiest transportation center in New England, and considered a gateway to Boston’s revitalized financial and retail center.
 South Station’s restoration has created over six million square feet of office space in the area surrounding the station, which provides a central focal point for the area.
 The restoration has been recognized by several national and international awards.
 More than 50 events per year at the station, such as exhibits, concerts, fund-raisers, family-oriented programs, community-oriented programs and the Holiday Train draw the larger community in to support the station and its retailers.